solkim-83/tp/docs/UserGuide.md

 ### Reminders [Wu Bangyi]

 Reminders allow you to set custom reminders for your events.
-You can call up your reminders in application.
-If there are active reminders, an alert window displaying those reminders will also pop up whenever Athena starts.
+You can call up your reminders in application or have them display through an alert window whenever Athena starts.

 #### Adding a reminder - `add`